-- We believe proforma non-GAAP net loss per share is a useful tool for investors to assess the operating performance of our business without the effect of noncash items including stock based compensation, amortization of intangibles and one time charges including acquisition costs and the costs associated with the public offering. - We believe that it is useful to provide to investors a standard operating metric used by management to evaluate our operating performance; and - We believe that the use of proforma non-GAAP net loss per share is helpful to compare our results to other companies.
+We believe proforma non-GAAP net loss per share is a useful tool for investors to assess the operating performance of our business without the effect of non-cash items including stock based compensation, amortization of intangibles and one time charges including gain on the settlement of obligations, severance costs, provision for doubtful accounts, change in the fair value of shares to be issued, acquisition costs and the costs associated with the public offering.

+- We believe that it is useful to provide to investors a standard operating metric used by management to evaluate our operating performance; and - We believe that the use of proforma non-GAAP net loss per share is helpful to compare our results to other companies.

-Liquidity and Capital Resources as of December 31, 2014
+Liquidity and Capital Resources as of December 31, 2015

-Our current capital resources and operating results as of and through December 31, 2014, consist of:
+Our current capital resources and operating results as of and through December 31, 2015, consist of:

-- 1) An overall working capital deficit of \$2.8 million; - 2) Cash of \$3.2 million; - 3) A revolving line of credit for up to \$6 million with a maturity date of April 16, 2016 of which \$3.9 million is utilized; - 4) A term loan of \$750,000 with a maturity date of August 27, 2015 of which \$375,000 is payable; and - 5) Net cash used in operating activities year-to-date of \$4.5 million.
+- 1) An overall working capital deficit of \$4.2 million; - 2) Cash of \$4.1 million; - 3) The Credit Facility for up to \$10 million which we borrow against based on eligible assets with a maturity date of April 29, 2017 of which \$8.6 million is utilized; - 4) A term loan for \$2,000,000 with a maturity date of April 29, 2018 which has a \$1.6 million balance owed; and - 5) Net cash used in operating activities year-to-date of \$8.2 million.

-We believe our total working capital deficit of \$2.8 million does not represent a severe impediment to our operations and growth when its principal components are separately identified and analyzed and the growth of our business is taken into account.
+We believe our total working capital deficit of \$4.2 million does not represent a severe impediment to our operations and growth when its principal components are separately identified and analyzed and the growth of our business is taken into account.
 The breakdown of our overall working capital deficit is as follows (in thousands):